Messiah The Prince – Ezekiel 21

 Daniel’s prophecy states that Messiah the Prince will come 476 years after the decree is given to restore and rebuild Jerusalem.
 Most Bible scholars link this event with the commission by King Artaxerxes for Nehemiah to return from Babylon to Jerusalem to rebuild its walls, which happened around 445 BC.

-Thus, the prophecy foretells that Messiah the Prince will be coming around the time of Jesus’ ministry, 30 AD.
+Thus, this prophecy foretells that Messiah the Prince will be coming around the time of Jesus’ ministry, 30 AD.
 It also tells us that Messiah will be “cut off”, or killed, which refers to Jesus’ crucifixion.
-Though Jesus was resurrected from the dead and ascended into heaven, His physical reign as King on earth would not begin at this time.
+Though Jesus was resurrected from the dead and ascended into heaven, His physical reign as King on earth would not begin at this time – He will be installed at His return, still in our future.
 In the meantime, Jerusalem would also experience Daniel’s prophesied destruction, both the city and its sanctuary in the rebuilt Temple, during a siege by the Roman Titus in 70 AD.
+These represent the people of the prince to come, Satan’s Antichrist, who will one day reconstitute remnants of this Roman Empire to globally oppose the authority of Almighty God.

 What about today?
-Like many other prophets, Daniel tells us that Messiah will return one day to rule and reign, but only after a time of great trial that will cover the earth like a flood.
-After these seven years of tribulation, Daniel’s seventieth and final “week”, Jesus will return to fully restore Israel and establish it as the seat of a global kingdom of peace.
+Like many other prophets, Daniel tells us that Messiah will return one day to rule and reign, but only after a time of great trial which will cover the earth like a flood.
+After seven years of tribulation, occurring during Daniel’s prophesied seventieth and final “week”, Jesus will return to fully restore Israel and to establish it as the seat of His global kingdom of God, a worldwide kingdom of peace, healing, and restoration.

 Reflection

 Although Jesus’ physical kingdom has not yet been set up on earth, His spiritual kingdom is alive and well here.
 He is inviting each one of us to join Him.
-When we surrender our will and our lives over to Him, we find that His yoke is easy, and His burden is light.
-He has also promised to never leave us nor forsake us.
+When we surrender our will and our lives over to His care and salvation, His Holy Spirit resides in our hearts.
+We find that His yoke is easy, His burden is light, and as He promised, Jesus will never leave us nor forsake us.

-Lord, we depend upon You for life and breath each moment of every day.
-Thank You for being there in love as we awoke this morning.
-Help us to walk in the Light with You today and to experience the goodness, joy, and forgiveness that You have prepared for us.
+Lord Jesus, thank You for waking us to a new day.
+We depend upon You for life and breath each moment.
+Thank You for being there in love, with new mercies and comfort each morning.
+Help us to walk in the Light today and to experience Your goodness, joy, and forgiveness as we seek to fulfill the good works You have prepared for us.
 In Jesus’ name we pray, Amen.